Please like and subscribe if you enjoyed the video! It would help us a lot.

 The specifications are A-grade for a TV box.
 The SoC (system on chip) is based on Apple’s powerful three-core ARM based A10X Fusion processor clocked at 2.37GHz (PowerVR GT7600 handles all 3D graphic tasks) accompanied by 3GB of RAM.
 The internal ROM comes in two sizes depending from the model.
 We are reviewing the top end one with 64GB of ROM (there is a cheaper 32GB version as well).

 Connectivity is minimal (as expected for an Apple device) with a wired LAN port, an HDMI out (2.0a) and support of Wi-Fi and BT wireless connections.
 Apple is making up for the obvious omissions (USB ports) with the highest level of support for each one of the aforementioned.
 Wired LAN port is Gigabit, via the HDMI out you get 4K60fps with HDR and Dolby Vision, the Wi-Fi module is an excellent Dual Band ac performer and Bluetooth arrives on its latest version (5.0).
+Furthermore, Apple added Dolby ATMOS support for all streaming services (where available).
 One can only expect amazing performance judging from the specifications list.

 Of course, Apple TV 4K is powered by TVOS software.